 The city pools all open at the end of May for the public to use, free of charge.

 Each June, we have the Texas Folklife Festival downtown at the Institute Of Texas Cultures.
 This festival celebrates the rich, cultural heritage of the state of Texas with music, dancing, arts and crafts, and food.
-For 2011, it is on June 10-12.
+It is from June 10-12.

 For the fourth of July, there are celebrations at several places in town including fireworks on military bases, at SeaWorld, at Fiesta Texas, and close to downtown at Woodlawn Lake Park, which is the official city of San Antonio celebration.
 Some events are free.

-In August, we are thinking about back to school and that means shopping for back to school clothes during our tax-free weekend.
+In August, we are thinking about back to school and that means shopping for back-to-school clothes during our tax-free weekend.
 Spend $100 or less and you get all of the clothes and shoes for your kids (not to mention for yourself) without paying sales tax.
 This holiday (and believe me, it is a holiday here) extends from Friday through Sunday for one weekend during August.
-This year it is set for August 21 through August 23, 2009.
+This year it is set for August 21 through August 23.

 There are a lot of great things to do in San Antonio in the fall.
 The weather is a bit milder than during the hot summer, making the events more enjoyable.

 The 16th of September is a holiday as it marks Mexico’s independence from Spain.
 Diez y Seis is celebrated for several days leading up to the big event on September 16.
 There is a parade, lots of food, music and other events.
-For 2010, it is from September 11 through the 13, and on September 16.
+It is from September 11 through the 13, and on September 16.

 On September 18 and 19 we have Jazz’SAlive.
 Yes, a huge jazz festival for jazz lovers at Travis Park.
 This is free to the public.

-Each Fall, sometimes in October and other times in November like this year, 2010, the military puts on a wonderful weekend of airshows.
+Each Fall, sometimes in October and other times in November like this year, the military puts on a wonderful weekend of airshows.
 You can see the famous Blue Angels or the Thunderbirds and many others perform up in the wild blue yonder at Lackland Air Force Base.
-For 2010, the Air Show is on November 6 and 7.
+The Air Show is on November 6 and 7.

 If you enjoy golf, things to do in San Antonio in October include the PGA Champions Tour for the AT&T; Championship on October 29-31 at the Oak Hills Country Club.